adamgligor/adamgligor.github.io/_posts/2021-08-30-docker-compose-pytest.md

 docker-compose run app mypy .
 ```

-`docker-compose run` will spin up the dependencies and replace any run commands with the supplied argument then spin up a new container.
+`docker-compose run` will spin up the dependencies and replace any run commands with the supplied argument then start a new container.